Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d10 (or 6) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** none
+- **Saving Throws:** Choose one from Strength, Constitution, or Dexterity.
-- **Skills:** none
+- **Skills:** Choose one from Athletics, Acrobatics, or Survival.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Magnificent Beast
 At 21st level, your type changes to include shapechanger.
-As an Action you can transform into a hybrid beast form, a fully bestial form, or back to your humanoid form. *Your bestial form represents not a single animal, but the primordial of all predators, and incorporates aspects of every great beast at the same time*.
+As an Action, you can transform into a hybrid beast form, a fully bestial form, or back to your humanoid form.
+Your bestial form represents not a single animal, but the primordial of all predators, and incorporates aspects of every great beast at the same time.

-Your hybrid and bestial form, as well as any wild shape form you might take, now have multiple additional natural weapons:

-- 2 Claws, 2d8 Slashing Damage, Light property
-- Bite, 2d12 Piercing, advantage on grappled targets
-- Horns, 4d6 Piercing, Heavy Property
-- Tail Stinger, 2d4 Piercing + 2d4 Acid, Finesse and Reach properties

-While you are transformed, any natural weapons you have are considered magical.
-When you use your action to transform or wildshape *you can strengthen aspects of your new form as needed*.
-Choose between (A) +2 AC, or (B) +2 to attack and damage with natural weapons, or (C) +1 AC and +1 to attack and damage with natural weapons.
+While not in your humanoid form, you have access to the following actions.
+You additionally gain the following Multiattack actions.

+##### Claw.
+Melee Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
+Hit: 6d8 + your Strength modifier slashing damage.

+##### Bite.
+Melee Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
+Hit: 6d12 + your Strength modifier piercing damage.
+If the target is grappled by you, you have advantage on the attack roll.

+##### Rock.
+Ranged Weapon Attack: your proficiency bonus + your Strength modifier to hit, reach 5 ft., one target.
+Hit: 8d8 + your Strength modifier bludgeoning damage.
+On a hit, the target is knocked prone.
+If you hit a prone creature with this attack, it must make a Strength saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
+On a failed saving throw, the creature is stunned until the end of your next turn.

+##### Tail Stinger.
+Ranged Weapon Attack: your proficiency bonus + your Strength or Dexterity (your choice) modifier to hit, reach 10 ft., one target.
+Hit: 6d8 + your Strength modifier piercing damage.
+On a hit, the target takes an additional 6d6 poison damage and must make a Constitution saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
+On a failed saving throw, the target is poisoned for one minute.
+It can repeat this saving throw at the end of each of its turns, ending the effect on a successful saving throw.
+If the target fails this repeated saving throw, it takes an additional 6d6 poison damage.

+##### Acid Spray.
+All creatures in a 60-foot cone originating from your position must make a Dexterity saving throw.
+On a failed saving throw, a creature takes 12d8 acid damage, or half on a successful saving throw.

+##### Multiattack
+You make one Bite attack and two Claw attacks.

+##### Multiattack
+You make one Rock attack and one Tail Stinger attack.

+Additionally, you gain effects specific to your Hybrid or Bestial form, as shown below.
+These effects end when you leave either form.

+##### Hybrid
-While in your hybrid from can use all of your equipment.
+While in your Hybrid form, you can use all of your equipment, and your Armor Class is increased by 2.
+Additionally, you regain 5 hit points at the start of each of your turns if you are not dead.

-While in your bestial form all of your speeds are increased by 20ft.
-But your bestial form does not have hands and is unable to benefit from any armor, helmets, boots or gloves fitted for humanoids and may need to drop those on the ground.
+##### Bestial
+While in your Bestial form, you can only use your worn equipment, as it merges into your bestial form.
+You are unable to use equipment you must hold with a hand or which require a command word to activate.
+Additionally, all of your speeds are increased by 20 ft., your Armor Class is increased by 2, your size increases by one size to a maximum of Gargantuan, and your Strength score is increased by 4, to a maximum of 30.

 ### Sovereign's Charge
-At 22nd level, when you use your Action to transform, you can also make 1 natural weapon attack as part of that Action.
+At 22nd level, when you use your Action to transform, you can move up to your movement speed (post-transformation) and make two melee attacks.

-When you move at least 20 feet straight toward a target and then hit it with a natural weapon attack on the same turn, you triple the damage dice of the weapon used that attack. *(You do not triple any additional dice that might have been added to the attack)* You can only do this once per turn.

 ### Bestial Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.